babohorquez10/companies-app/README.md

 **Technologies I used:** Node, ExpressJS, Objection and Knex for DB connection, JWT and bcrypt for auth and password hashing.

+- Create `.env` file with env variables.
+The needed variables are shown in `.env.example`.
 - Run `npm install` on the root directory of the project.
 - Run `npm start`.
 - The backend will run in the `port 5000`.